MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 > [!NOTE]
 > Conditional Access App Control also supports apps that are configured with identity providers other than Azure AD.
 For more information about this scenario, send an email to mcaspreview@microsoft.com.

 **Session control is available for any browser on any major platform on any operating system**.
 We recommend using Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
-Mobile apps and desktop apps can also be blocked or allowed.
+Access to mobile and desktop apps can also be blocked or allowed.

+> [!NOTE]
+> Using the **Client app** filter in access policies can cause the resulting user session to be proxied by Cloud App Security.

 > [!NOTE]
 > Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
 Native client applications and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.